 This both spreads out any potential Russian attack and protects US reinforcements.
 Potential countries the UK could work with include the Nordic countries and the Baltic countries.
 Some of these countries are not members of NATO, have low levels of spending or are not members of the EU.
 This would both be an opportunity to build closer military links with these countries, take part in joint programs and allow us to persuade these countries to increase their spending on defence.

-Give Military Personnel More Support by Reducing the Size of the Military.
+Give military personnel more support by reducing the size of the military.
 We believe that the size of the army should be reduced over time whilst the funding levels will remain the same.
 Both new technology and there being no large-scale conflicts makes a larger army unnecessary.
 Rather than being through redundancies, it would simply be a case of hiring fewer new military personnel.
 This would focus more on quality rather than quantity, a smaller number of military personnel but better equipped and supported.
 This would give greater ability to improve vocational education within the army, housing, pay, equipment and care for veterans.

-Stop Selling Arms to Countries that Abuse Human Rights.
+Stop selling arms to countries that abuse human rights.
 This would include countries on the government’s list of human rights abusers such as Saudi Arabia, China, Pakistan and Egypt.
 We would halt the sales of weapons to these countries until they respect human rights.
 In Saudi Arabia, the ongoing arms sales have helped to destabilise the Middle East further.
 We are, however, heartened by the reforms to the country being led by Prince Mohammad bin Salman although these need to go further before we feel arms sales could be restarted to the country.

+Keep only a minimal nuclear deterrent.
+The reality is that we live in an uncertain world where nations that are hostile or potentially hostile to the UK strive to obtain such weapons for themselves.
+Unilateral disarmament will both leave us as a target without our own deterrent and will lose the UK international standing.
+Therefore, we believe it is necessary to retain a nuclear defence system to act as a deterrent.
 Although keeping some level of deterrent is necessary, we support keeping the number of nuclear warheads the UK has at a minimum.
 Decreases can be achieved both through agreements that involve other countries also reducing their nuclear stockpiles along with the reduction of our own stockpile until it is as low as possible whilst still being a deterrent.
-We would also keep under review the costs and utility of our nuclear defense system in the future.
+We would also keep under review the costs and utility of our nuclear defence system in the future.
 We furthermore support keeping our submarines on which nuclear weapons are housed up to date and therefore we support the Dreadnought replacement for the vanguard submarines.